 Note that not many schools provide TEFL teachers with accommodation or travel costs anymore.
 If you need assistance in setting up your new life in Thailand, it’s recommended to start teaching with an agency first as they have resources to help you.

 While South African passport holders do not require a tourist visa to suntan and sightsee for up to a maximum of 30 days in Thailand, you DO need a visa to be a legal English as a foreign language teacher in the Land of Smiles.
-For more information on the required visa and how to obtain it, contact the Royal Thai Embassy in Pretoria.
-Note that what may affect your visa need and travel itinerary is that Thailand’s school year runs from May to February.
-The hiring process typically commences either in February/March or mid-semester in October/November.
-So be sure to plan wisely!
+For more information on the required visa and how to obtain it, contact the Royal Thai Embassy in Pretoria (http://www.dirco.gov.za/foreign/sa_abroad/sat.htm#thai).
+Note that what may affect your visa need and travel itinerary is that Thailand’s school year runs from May to February and the hiring process typically commences either in February/March or mid-semester in October/ November.
+Plan wisely!

 What do I need to Teach English in Thailand?